drgullin/icheck/README.md

   // node is the HTML node of the current input (can be used as $(node)) });

-// data = return an object with the init settings and current states of the input var data = $('input').icheck('data');
+// data = returns an object with the init settings and current states of the input var data = $('input').icheck('data');
-// data.checked, data.disabled, data.indeterminate will return a current input's states values (and so on)
+// data.checked, data.disabled, data.indeterminat are a cached states valuese

 // styler = returns a wrapper div of the current input var parent = $('input').icheck('styler');